Imaging stars with quantum error correction

 \section{Quantum error correction}

-After the STIRAP interaction and the parity measurement, Alice and Bob share the quantum state $\rho'_{AB}$ in Eq.~\eqref{eq:rhological}, which is entangled over $2n$ qubits (they each hold $n$ of them).
+After STIRAP and the parity measurement, Alice and Bob share the quantum state $\rho'_{AB}$ in Eq.~\eqref{eq:rhological}, which is entangled over $2n$ qubits (they each hold $n$).
 We can calculate the QFI of $\rho'_{AB}$ with respect to the signal that has been encoded with QEC.
-For an [[$n,k,d$]] QEC code, $n$ is the number of physical qubits, $k$ is the number of logical qubits encoded, and $d$ is the distance.
+For an [[$n,k,d$]] code, $n$ is the number of physical qubits, $k$ is the number of logical qubits encoded, and $d$ is the distance.
 The distance is the minimum number of physical errors it takes to change one logical codeword into another.
-Any QEC code with distance $d$ can correct up to $t=\lfloor (d-1)/2 \rfloor$ errors \cite{roffe2019quantum}, where $\lfloor \cdot \rfloor$ indicates the floor function.

-The choice of which QEC code to use depends on various conditions, such as the number of available physical qubits, and the noise model.
-We now illustrate how our QEC-scheme performs when a dephasing and depolarising channel afflicts each qubit when $n$ is small.
-Since $n$ is small, the exact QFI can be calculated.
+Any QEC code with distance $d$ can correct up to $t=\lfloor (d-1)/2 \rfloor$ errors \cite{roffe2019quantum}, $\lfloor \cdot \rfloor$ indicates the floor function.
+The choice of QEC depends on the number of available qubits and the noise model.
+We illustrate how our QEC scheme performs when a dephasing channel (see Appendix for depolarizing) afflicts each qubit.
+If $n$ is small, the exact QFI can be calculated.
 We describe the dephasing channel as